Murder of Abrar Fahad: Post-July Revolution

 During this period, both government and private institutions organized various commemorative events, seminars, and cultural programs centered around Abrar Fahad, portraying him as a symbol of free thought, sovereignty, and freedom of expression.

 Following the fall of the Awami League government, on 25 March 2025, the government officially renamed Bangabandhu Avenue as Shaheed Abrar Fahad Avenue.

 In the post-July uprising period, various government advisers, student leaders, and cultural figures described Abrar Fahad as a symbol of free expression and the protection of national interests.
 During a state event, Information and Broadcasting Adviser Md.
 Mahfuz Alam and Local Government Adviser Asif Mahmud Sajib Bhuiyan referred to him as “a symbol of resistance against aggression,” while members of civil society characterized him as “an inspiration for the July uprising.”
-Around the same time, the Ministry of Cultural Affairs (Bangladesh) decided to include Abrar Fahad’s death anniversary in the national commemorative calendar.
+Around the same time, the Ministry of Cultural Affairs decided to include Abrar Fahad's death anniversary in the national commemorative calendar.
 However, there were differing opinions in academic circles; many researchers viewed Abrar not merely as a symbol of the July 2024 uprising but as part of a broader historical continuum of social discontent and organized protest.

 Notable comment

-On 7 October 2025, at the R. C. Majumdar Arts Auditorium of the University of Dhaka, during the seminar “Indian Hegemony and Bangladesh’s Sovereignty: In Memory of Shaheed Abrar Fahad” and the inauguration of the art exhibition “In Memory and Reflection: Shaheed Abrar Fahad,” the Vice President (VP) of the Dhaka University Central Students’ Union (DUCSU), Abu Shadik Kayem, remarked that martyr Abrar Fahad had become “a more powerful symbol in death than in life, and that he continued to serve as a guiding inspiration for youth against domination and aggression.”
+On 7 October 2025, at the R. C. Majumdar Arts Auditorium of the University of Dhaka, during the seminar “Indian Hegemony and Bangladesh's Sovereignty: In Memory of Shaheed Abrar Fahad” and the inauguration of the art exhibition “In Memory and Reflection: Shaheed Abrar Fahad,” the Vice President (VP) of the Dhaka University Central Students’ Union (DUCSU), Abu Shadik Kayem, remarked that martyr Abrar Fahad had become “a more powerful symbol in death than in life, and that he continued to serve as a guiding inspiration for youth against domination and aggression.”

-At a public rally in Dhaka, the spokesperson of the Inquilab Mancha, Sharif Osman Hadi, stated, “Abrar Fahad has become a symbol of Bangladesh.
+At a public rally in Dhaka, Sharif Osman Hadi, the spokesperson of the Inquilab Mancha, stated, “Abrar Fahad has become a symbol of Bangladesh.
 We visited his grave in Kushtia.
-His mother told us, ‘May no other son share my son’s fate.’
+His mother told us, ‘May no other son share my son's fate.’
 We want Bangabandhu Avenue to be renamed ‘Shaheed Abrar Fahad Avenue.’”

 In the same context, the editor of the newspaper Amar Desh, Mahmudur Rahman, said, “Abrar and I were students of the same department.
 He was killed because he spoke against Indian hegemony.
 In our country, under the guise of progressivism, Islamophobia and pro-India sentiment have been nurtured.
-Abrar’s story is the story of our generation’s courage.”
+Abrar's story is the story of our generation's courage.”